Evermore: Background

 Taylor Swift wrote and produced her eighth studio album, Folklore, while self-isolating during the COVID-19 lockdowns in 2020.
 It was released on July 24, 2020, via Republic Records.
 Swift worked on half of the album with Jack Antonoff, whom she had collaborated with since 2014, and the other half with Aaron Dessner of the National, a first-time collaborator.
 Swift had been fond of Dessner's works for the National and reached out to him to collaborate in April 2020, without requesting a specific sound.
 Dessner thought that the National's 2019 album I Am Easy to Find could have been a subconscious influence.

-Other first-time collaborators were Dessner's brother Bryce Dessner, (Note: For consistency and clarity, this article hereafter refers to Aaron Dessner as "Dessner", and Bryce Dessner as "Bryce".) who orchestrated several tracks; Justin Vernon of the indie folk band Bon Iver, and Joe Alwyn (credited under the pseudonym William Bowery)—her boyfriend at the time—who co-wrote several songs.
-Due to lockdown restrictions, Swift recorded her vocals from her home studio in Los Angeles and sent audio files to Dessner and Antonoff, who operated from their studios on the US East Coast.
-Folklores indie folk and alternative rock sounds and fictional songwriting with imaginary characters and narratives were new aspects to Swift's artistry.
+Other first-time collaborators were Dessner's brother Bryce Dessner, (Note: For consistency and clarity, this article hereafter refers to Aaron Dessner as "Dessner", and Bryce Dessner as "Bryce".) who orchestrated multiple tracks; Justin Vernon of the indie folk band Bon Iver, and Joe Alwyn (credited under the pseudonym William Bowery)—her boyfriend at the time—who co-wrote various songs.
+Due to lockdown restrictions, Swift recorded her vocals in her home studio in Los Angeles and sent audio files to Dessner and Antonoff, who operated from their studios on the United States East Coast.
+Folklores indie folk and alternative rock sounds, and its fictional songwriting with imaginary characters and narratives, were new aspects of Swift's artistry.
 The critical acclaim that Folklore received encouraged Swift to continue experimenting with its styles.

 In September 2020, Swift, Antonoff, and Dessner convened to film the documentary Folklore: The Long Pond Studio Sessions in person at Dessner's Long Pond Studios in the Hudson Valley, one of the recording locations of Folklore.
 After filming, the three continued writing songs spontaneously during their stay at Long Pond.
-Dessner described their collaboration as a "weird avalanche" and a natural extension of their works on Folklore, but with more room for experimentation, as the two did not subject themselves to limitations.
+Dessner described their collaboration as a "weird avalanche" and a natural extension of their work on Folklore, but with more room for experimentation, as the two did not subject themselves to limitations.
 He would send Swift instrumentals, and she would write the lyrics to them and send the songs back to him.
 After Swift, Alwyn, and Vernon had written the song "Evermore", Dessner concluded that they were working on a new album.